 - The Fibre Optics and Cabling Section (FC) that is in charge of CERN's optical fibre infrastructure, ensures the technical expertise in the field of fibre optics, and provides optical and copper signal cables, standardised racks and DC power cables for magnets in the accelerators and experimental areas.
 The Section provides engineering support to the CERN users, centralises their cabling requests and organises the installation activities through external industrial-support contractors.

-As an Electrical & Cabling Engineer in the Fibre Optics and Cabling Section, you will actively contribute in the continuous extension, consolidation and maintenance of CERN's DC-power cabling installations constituting the infrastructure for the major magnet powering systems of the various accelerators, including taking part of CERN's current leading project: the High-Luminosity Large Hadron Collider (HL-LHC) Project.
+As an Electrical Engineer, you will actively contribute to the continuous extension, consolidation and maintenance of CERN's DC-power cabling installations constituting the infrastructure for the major magnet powering systems of the various accelerators.
+This includes taking part of CERN's current leading project: the High-Luminosity Large Hadron Collider (HL-LHC) Project.

-- Take responsibility for Direct Current (DC) cabling projects, including both air-cooled and water-cooled cables.
+- Take responsibility for Direct Current (DC) cabling projects, including both air-cooled and water-cooled power cables.

 - Carry out DC-cable design according to the requirements for the DC-circuits in the accelerators.